 Abdul Rachman Baswedan's fight for tolerance and equality 'should be recognized'

 Abdul Rachman Baswedan (1908-1986) was a nationalist, politician, journalist, writer, diplomat and freedom fighter.

-“Although he was of Arab descent, he had friends from different religious and cultural backgrounds, including Catholic leaders,” said Harry Tjan Silalahi, a Catholic intellectual, at a seminar yesterday at the Catholic University of Atma Jaya
+“Although he was of Arab descent, he had friends from different religious and cultural backgrounds, including Catholic leaders,” said Harry Tjan Silalahi, a Catholic intellectual, at a seminar yesterday at the Catholic University of Atma Jaya in Jakarta.

 During his political life, he was part of a committee that prepared for Indonesian independence, and later served as deputy minister of information.
 He was also a member of parliament and of the 1956-59 constitutional assembly.